stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 ### Integration

-To use the depth test we first add a new depth-stencil attachment to the render-pass configuration:
+To use the depth test in the demo a new depth-stencil attachment is added to the render-pass configuration:

 ```java
 Attachment colour = ...